2018 SSO Young Investigator Award Will Fund Michael Lowe's Study of Potential Therapy to Fight Melanoma

 Fc receptors are proteins found on the surface of certain immune cells, including T cells, that recognize antigens and assist in triggering the immune response.
 FcyRIIB is the only known inhibitory Fc receptor and is conserved in both mice and humans.

 "Studies we have conducted in a mouse model of melanoma show that eliminating FcyRIIB expression results in an enhanced tumor-specific T cell response," says Dr. Lowe.
 "We hypothesize that the inhibitory FcyRIIB receptor plays a similar role in suppressing the T cell response in human melanoma, thus promoting tumor growth, and that blocking FcyRIIB will enhance CD8+ T cell function and activation in patients with melanoma."

-Dr. Lowe and his team, consisting of a research fellow and his research mentor Mandy Ford, PhD, scientific director, Emory Transplant Center, will test this hypothesis by assessing the effects of the ex vivo blockade of FcyRIIB on T cell phenotype and functionality in treatment-naïve patients with melanoma.
+Dr. Lowe and his team, consisting of a research fellow and his research mentor Mandy Ford, PhD, scientific director of the Emory Transplant Center, will test this hypothesis by assessing the effects of the ex vivo blockade of FcyRIIB on T cell phenotype and functionality in treatment-naïve patients with melanoma.
 They will also analyze the impact of FcyRIIB blockade on T cells of patients treated with checkpoint inhibitors, the drugs that target immune cells that have been "tricked" by cancer to inactivate the immune system.
 Finally, using an antagonistic antibody to FcyRIIB, the investigators will determine if there is an upregulation of FcyRIIB on the tumor-infiltrating T cells in patients undergoing surgery for melanoma and evaluate the effect of blocking FcyRIIB expression on these cells.

 "Ideally, the study results will provide the rationale for expanding the use of reagents designed to target the FcyRIIB pathway to patients with advanced melanoma," says Dr. Lowe.